-- The relationship between an ensemble and the probability distribution must be considered. - An ensemble is a collection of replica systems. - The following must be specified: - The nature of the collection - The set of possible states for the objects composing the collection - Any other relevant details. - The probability of finding a characteristic is the fraction of replicas that possess the characteristic. - The probability depends on the nature of the ensemble. - Replicas composing the ensemble are consistent with the constraints.
+- The set of possible states for the objects composing the collection - Any other relevant details. - The probability of finding a characteristic is the fraction of replicas that possess the characteristic. - The probability depends on the nature of the ensemble. - Replicas composing the ensemble are consistent with the constraints. - Consider an ensemble composed of pennies: - Whether they are heads up or tails up does not need to be specified since they are included in the properties of a penny. - Consider an ensemble of containers of gas having rigid adiabatic walls and the same density of molecules.

-- Consider an ensemble composed of pennies: - Whether they are heads up or tails up does not need to be specified since they are included in the properties of a penny. - Consider an ensemble of containers of gas having rigid adiabatic walls and the same density of molecules. - Do not need to state whether the pressures in all containers are the same. - There is a relationship between the external constraints defining a macroscopic system and the nature of the corresponding ensemble. - This allows the establishment of correspondence between macroscopic and microscopic approaches to the behaviour of matter.
+- It is not necessary to state whether the pressures in all containers are the same. - There is a relationship between the external constraints defining a macroscopic system and the nature of the corresponding ensemble. - This allows the establishment of correspondence between macroscopic and microscopic approaches to the behaviour of matter. - Consider the number of replicas $\mathcal N$ within the ensemble to be sufficiently large that that the limit $\mathcal N \to \infty$ may be taken. - This means that the probability distribution function may be treated as continuous and may be considered in terms of a probability density. - For a discrete probability function, the probability of x occurring is considered. p.225/283

-- Consider the number of replicas \mathcal{N} within the ensemble to be sufficiently large that that the limit $\mathcal{N} \to \infty$ may be taken. - This means that the probability distribution function may be treated as continuous and may be considered in terms of a probability density. - ✓ For a discrete probability function, the probability of x occurring is considered. - For a continuous probability function, the probability that x is between a and b is considered. - This probability is expressed in terms of an integral over a probability density, $\mathcal{P}(x)$:
+- For a continuous probability function, the probability that x is between a and b is considered. - This probability is expressed in terms of an integral over a probability density, $\mathcal{P}(x)$: